Formula One sponsorship liveries: ATS

+Audi

 Benetton

 Benetton Formula Ltd. was a Formula One constructor that participated from 1986 to 2001.
 The team was owned by the Benetton family who run a worldwide chain of clothing stores of the same name.
 In 2000 the team was purchased by Renault, but competed as Benetton for the 2001 season.
 In 2002 the team became Renault F1.
-From the 1991 to 1993, Camel sponsored the Benetton team, but, from the 1994 to 2001 the main sponsor was Mild Seven.
+From 1991 to 1993, Camel sponsored the Benetton team, but, from 1994 to 2001 the main sponsor was Mild Seven.

 BMS Scuderia Italia

 In its Dallara years, Scuderia Italia raced with a livery slightly similar to Ferrari (rosso corsa with white details and black wings), but prior to the absorption by Minardi in 1993, when raced with Lola cars, had a white livery with red and yellow flames.

 BMW Sauber

 After having been an engine supplier in the 1980s and again since 2000, BMW entered Formula One with a works team of its own in 2006 after buying Sauber.
 The livery was based on the traditional BMW Motorsport team colours of white with light blue, dark blue and a little red (in an almost purple shade).
 White is also the original national racing colour of Germany, while white and blue are the colours of Bavaria and of BMW itself.
 On 27 November 2009, BMW agreed to sell the team back to its original founder, Peter Sauber.